Tôn Nữ Thị Ninh: Later career

 After her retirement from politics, she involved in the creation of the University of Trí Việt, a private non-profit institution, and served as its founding President.
 However, the project is considered a failure by Ninh herself.

 She was the Vice President of Vietnam Peace Committee, President of the Ho Chi Minh City Peace Committee, and a member of Council of Leaders for Peace.
 Madame Ninh has also served as the president of the Ho Chi Minh City Peace and Development Foundation.
 She's currently focusing on the socio-cultural sphere, working to promote Vietnam's sustainable development, empowerment of women and youth, and contribute to Vietnam's more effective international integration and national branding.

 She has published a book called Tư duy và chia sẻ.

 Political positions

-In her time as the Deputy Chair of Foreign Affairs Committee, she was very critical of the United States accusations on the problem of human rights in Vietnam, citing the country's sovereignty over its legal process and people: "We have some naughty and stubborn children and grandchildren in the family, so we punish them behind closed door, and of course, we punish them our ways.
-The neighbors shouldn't knock on our door and put their noses into our family's business".

-She also showed her disapproval over the appointment of Bob Kerrey as the Fulbright University Vietnam's first chancellor.
+In 2016, she expressed disapproval over the appointment of Bob Kerrey as the chairman of the board of trustees for Fulbright University Vietnam.
 In her letter to the editors of The New York Times, she wrote: "While Mr. Kerry has expressed remorse over his role in the Thanh Phong massacre, a leadership position at a university with the status and ambitions of FUV, a joint American-Vietnamese venture set to start up in the fall of 2017, should not be viewed as an opportunity to atone for past wrongdoings.
 That opportunity can take other, uncontroversial forms".